Unsupported Browser

 Award Obligation

-• The fellowship is $80,000 over two years (i.e., $40,000 per year) and may be for support of the applicant’s research or academic enrichment as the recipient deems maximally supportive of his/her investigations.
-The fellowship grant is to support the research of the recipient; indirect costs are not paid to the recipient or to the recipient’s institution.
+• The award is $80,000 over two years (i.e., $40,000 per year) and should support of the applicant’s research or career development as needed for the research as the recipient deems maximally supportive of his/her investigations.
+Funds may be used to support the applicant’s salary.
+Indirect costs are not paid to the recipient or to the recipient’s institution.

-• The scholarship is awarded for two years, and acceptance of it requires commitment for the two-year period in full-time research.
+• The scholarship is awarded for two years, and acceptance of it requires commitment for the two-year period in a full-time faculty position.
+Funding typically begins in July of each year.

-• The scholar must attend the Clinical Congress in of the last year of the award to present an oral report on the research as part of the Scientific Forum, and to receive a certificate at the annual meeting of the Scholarships Committee.
+• The recipient must attend the ACS Clinical Congress in the 2nd year of the award to present an oral report on the research as part of the Scientific Forum and to the Scholarships Committee.

 Additional documents and questions are to be directed to the Scholarships Administrator: scholarships@facs.org or Scholarships Administrator, American College of Surgeons, 633 N. Saint Clair St., Chicago, IL 60611-3295.